New York State Route 135: Recent history and proposals

 There are a number of projects either in progress or in development for NY 135.
 In the 2000s, NYSDOT repaired segments of NY 135, along with many other highways in Nassau and nearby Suffolk counties, where the concrete was beginning to wear out.
 The project was projected to end in mid-2008, but the department has not updated their project site with the construction.
 In late 2006, development began on a project to construct a 100-parking space Park & Ride at the interchange of NY 135 and NY 25.
 Work on the project was expected to begin in mid-2015 and end in the middle of 2016.
 Funds would come from the federal government and the state of New York.

-Another planned NYSDOT project is the replacement of the steel barrier for the median of NY 135 from Merrick Road to NY 24.
-The department will replace it with a normal concrete barrier and will also resurface the entire stretch of highway.
-The project is to cost $41.6 million of state and federal funding and begin in late 2010 and early 2011.
-It is expected to be completed by early 2012.
+Another planned NYSDOT project was the replacement of the steel barrier for the median of NY 135 from Merrick Road to NY 24.
+The department replaced it with a normal concrete barrier and also resurfaced the entire stretch of highway.
+The project was to cost $41.6 million of state and federal funding and begin in late 2010 and early 2011.
+It was expected to be completed by early 2012.

 At 9:30 a.m. on May 24, 1988, a tanker truck loaded with as much as 3000 impgal of propane fuel overturned and exploded into flames along the expressway.
 This caused major traffic delays and congestion as police had to shut down three of the major transportation routes in the area.
 Nassau County police ordered the evacuation of 1,000 residents in the immediate area, along with nearby commuter routes, the Sunrise Highway and Long Island Rail Road's Montauk Branch.
 With the possibility of an explosion, emergency personnel could not approach the tanker.
 Since the fire was close to the LIRR station in Seaford, a spokesman said that they had shut all service down from Wantagh to Massapequa.
 The Long Island Rail Road attempted using buses, but with the congestion becoming worse, they routed the buses to Hicksville, where the passengers would take a diesel train to Bethpage and nearby Babylon to continue progress eastward.
 The Seaford–Oyster Bay Expressway was shut down from Merrick Road to the Southern State Parkway.
 Police reported that the tanker broke a rear axle, and skidded, causing it to overturn.
 The tank ruptured, starting the blaze.
 The driver, a middle-aged man from Westbury, escaped with few injuries.